-If you wonder what’s the best way to visit Seychelles, you can find more information here: Island hopping in the Seychelles – the best way to discover the islands
+If you wonder how to visit Seychelles, you can find more information here – Island hopping in Seychelles – the best way to discover the islands.

-Enjoy a couple of days of luxury at one of the resorts, explore Mahé, but don’t limit your Seychelles vacation to this one island only!
+Enjoy a couple of days of luxury at one of the luxury resorts (we stayed at Constance Ephelia), explore Mahé, but don’t limit your Seychelles vacation to this one island only!

-Praslin is the second biggest island in the Seychelles, but it cannot be compared to Mahé.
+Praslin is the second biggest island in Seychelles, but it cannot be compared to Mahé.
 While there are almost 80,000 people living on Mahé, only some 6,500 people live on Praslin.
-It’s far less developed, scarcely populated and much more laid back.
+It’s far less developed, scarcely populated, and much more laid back.

 3. La Digue

-The smallest of the three main inhabited islands, with a population of less than 3,000 people, La Digue is the perfect mix of local culture and beautiful white sand beaches.
-With an area of just 10 km2 (3.9 sq mi) La Digue is best discovered by bike or a traditional ox cart and it will give you the most authentic travel experience in the Seychelles.
+With an area of just 10 km2 (3.9 sq mi), La Digue is best discovered by bike or a traditional ox cart.
+Visiting this island will give you the most authentic travel experience in Seychelles.

 Petite Soeur is surrounded by a reef and can only be accessed when the sea is particularly calm.

 We spent a couple of hours on the Grande Soeur and had the best time ever.
-It’s an island with the very best of the Seychelles in one place.
-We went swimming in the travel-brochure-like beach, walked around the giant tortoises in the most amazing landscape one can imagine, had a bbq lunch on the beach, sat on a palm tree watching the passing boats, and paddled in the sea with hundreds of colourful fish swimming around our feet.
+It’s an island with the very best of Seychelles in one place.
+We went swimming on the beach that looked like a place that you only see in the travel brochures.
+We walked between giant tortoises in the most amazing landscape one can imagine, had a bbq lunch on the beach, sat on a palm tree watching boats in the distance, and paddled in the sea with hundreds of colourful fish swimming around our feet…

 A once-in-a-lifetime experience, a day on Grande Soeur island was definitely the highlight of our trip to Seychelles.

-Curieuse is a small granite island just a few kilometres from Praslin with a very unique biodiversity.
+Curieuse is a small granite island.
+Even though it’s just a few kilometers from Praslin, it has a very unique biodiversity.
 Curieuse Marine National Park is a sanctuary to a big variety of flora and fauna including hundreds of giant tortoises, endemic birds, and coco de mer – the biggest nut in the world.

-You can do a short hike on the island.
+The best way to discover this small island is by going for a short hike on the island.
+The trail is well indicated and easy to follow.
 One of the most interesting areas is the mangrove swamp which can be accessed by boardwalks.
 Look out for the giant crabs.

 7. St. Pierre

-Cousin Island Special Reserve is home to some of Seychelles rarest endemic birds and it’s a real birdwatcher’s paradise.
-It’s also a nesting site for hawksbill turtles.
+Cousin Island Special Reserve is home to some of Seychelles’ rarest endemic birds.
+It’s a real birdwatcher’s paradise!
+Cousin Island (aka Cousine Island) is also a nesting site for hawksbill turtles.

-Not to be missed, but be aware that this island is also mosquito paradise…
+This island is to be missed near Praslin, but be aware that this island is also mosquito paradise…

 - We explored Seychelles islands with a sailing boat tour.
-You can read more about it here: best way to explore Seychelles.
+You can read more about it here: island hopping in Seychelles.

-- If you prefer to stay in a hotel and make day trips, the best base for exploring these islands is Praslin.
+- If you prefer to stay in one hotel and make day trips, the best base for exploring these islands is Praslin.
 You can find the best deals for Praslin accommodation here.
-Praslin can be easily reached by from Mahé by speed ferry (it takes about an hour).
+Praslin can be easily reached from Mahé by speed ferry (it takes about an hour).